 For example, I get digital notifications anytime a news article mentions Gettysburg or Adams County.
 That’s why sometimes you’ll see me repost news articles from a variety of news sources.

 The locals send us PM’s daily with news updates (Thanks Jeanelle!) they found out themselves.
 For example, we knew Panera bread was coming because a local who happened to be an Uber driver was having lunch at the Panera in Hanover and an employee there told him.
-The same with the announcement of Planet Fitness coming to gown.
+The same with the announcement of Marshalls coming to town.
 Heck, the recent post about the Starbucks on the square I simply saw with my own eyes while driving through town and seeing the poster on the windows.

 Residents post about local events, news, or happenings in Facebook groups that we’re a part of.
 We disseminate that information when we can and post it on Gettysburg Wire.